Hello. We're pleased to meet you!

 Please inform the receptionist if your situation requires immediate attention.
 Special arrangements will be made for you to meet with a counselor as soon as possible.

-Counseling services are available to all WMU students, enrolled and non-enrolled, full- and part-time status, including those at regional campuses.
+Counseling services are available to all enrolled WMU students with full- or part-time status, including those at regional campuses.